Icinga/icinga2/doc/9-icinga2-api.md

 > in the [ApiListener](6-object-types.md#objecttype-apilistener) object
 > on each node.

-If you add a new cluster instance, or boot an instance which was offline for a while, Icinga 2 takes care of the initial object sync for all objects created by the API.
+If you add a new cluster instance, or boot an instance which has been offline for a while, Icinga 2 takes care of the initial object sync for all objects created by the API.

 More information about distributed monitoring, cluster and its configuration can be found [here](13-distributed-monitoring-ha.md#distributed-monitoring-high-availability).